sebcopixl/herbarium/README.md

    });
    ```

-7. Check the folder "scripts" for the three db files and execute them in MySQL:
+7. Check the folder "scripts" for the three db files and execute them in MySQL.
    create_tables.sql: Create tables for the Herbarium database.
    insert_data.sql: Insert initial data into the database.
    create_user.sql: Create a user for accessing the database